 Hosted by Gloria Hunniford, this show was one in a series of biographical profiles which appeared on the, well, Biography Channel (a UK cable-only channel).
 Aired for the first time on 26 Dec 06 it offered an remarkably positive and detailed look at Wendy's life and career.
 Especially nice was the fact that the show brought Wendy back to a number of places from her childhood and school days.
 Woven in with these visits are one-on-one chats with Hunniford, along with standard biographical information current right up to Wendy's decision to depart the long-running soap EastEnders in 2006.

-The Biography Channel has a write-up on their website.
+The Biography Channel (which stopped broadcasting in 2013) had a write-up on their website (archived link).
 Not much there about the actual show, though it does contain a pretty-good summary of Wendy's work in TV and film.
 Your webmeister will try to put together a more detailed description of Wendy's appearance as soon as possible.

 The flagship offering of British morning television station TV-am (an ITV franchise), Good Morning Britain proved quite successful, running daily for about ten years beginning in 1983.
 It featured hosts who are considered some of the most recognized names in British talk shows.